nizzyabi/platform/README.md

 ### Prerequisites

-Requirements for the software and other tools to build, test, and push
+Requirements for the software and other tools to build, test, and push:
 - [NPM](https://www.npmjs.com/) (or any other package manager)

 Note: In case you use another package manager, research the equivalent commands for your package manager.